bogadrian/gatsby-final/src/posts/aprile-2021/this/this.md

 These is the most confusing part of the keyword “this”.

-Once you can determine what will be the keyword “this” of a function by telling if it is a default or an implicit binding, you will be able to change that easily using the explicit binding or the hard binding!
+Once you can determine what will be the keyword “this” of a function by telling if it is a default or an implicit binding, you will be able to change it easily using the explicit binding or the hard binding!

 One thing you have to understand straightforward is that the keyword “this” is dynamically determined and is not the same with the scope where the function is called.